Officials seek to calm public as new virus cases reported in Rhode Island, Illinois

-WASHINGTON — As the number of coronavirus cases in the United States has grown with new infections in Illinois, Rhode Island and Washington state, Vice President Mike Pence is trying to reassure Americans that the federal government is working to make sure that state and local authorities are able to test for coronavirus in the communities.
+WASHINGTON — As the number of coronavirus cases in the United States has grown with new infections in Illinois, Rhode Island and Washington state, Vice President Mike Pence is trying to reassure Americans that the federal government is working to make sure state and local authorities are able to test for the COVID-19 virus in communities.

-Pence's assurances come as research in Washington state, home of the first diagnosed case in the U.S., suggests the new coronavirus may have been circulating undetected in that state for weeks.
+Pence's assurances come as research in Washington state, where the nation’s first confirmed infection and the first death have been reported, suggests the new coronavirus may have been circulating undetected there for weeks.
 The research was not published in a scientific journal or reviewed by other scientists.

+The preliminary research in Seattle suggests that the coronavirus may have been circulating undetected in Washington, a finding that could mean hundreds of undiagnosed cases exist in the state.

+State and local authorities are stepping up testing for the illness Sunday as the number of new cases grew nationwide.

 Two more people were diagnosed near Seattle on Sunday, while 50 people at a nursing facility are sick and being tested.
 Travelers were seen wearing protective masks as they walked through a terminal at O'Hare International Airport in Chicago on Sunday.